GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 The Saltflat ecosystem has been excluded from the classification product layer, though the probability layer generated for this ecosystem as part of the Ecosystem Model has been provided.
 For the reasoning behind this decision, and a discussion on further work required on this ecosystem class, see Saltflats [Caveats](./?tab=quality) section.

-For further information how these Probability layers can be interpreted and used to aid in interpretation of the classified ecosystem map, including for mixed or transitional classes, see [Prob Caveats]((./?tab=quality)).
+For further information how these Probability layers can be interpreted and used to aid in interpretation of the classified ecosystem map, including for mixed or transitional classes, see [Probability Caveats]((./?tab=quality)).

 :::{figure} /_files/dea-coastalecosystems/probabilities_Bermagui_2021.png